/

 Surveyors can also use the ePlan Dashboard to perform the following tasks:

-• What is the ePlan Editor?
+What is the ePlan Editor?

-The ePlan Editor is accessible when the surveyor has uploaded an SCFF-compliant DXF file into the ePlan Portal.
 Data in the SCFF is converted and pre-populated into the ePlan Editor for the creation of an ePlan.
-Required data relevant to the surveyor, administrative areas, subject parcels, and survey control marks is also pre-populated from cadastral systems and databases, such as SPEAR, SRBV, Vicmap and SMES.
-All pre-populated data can be reviewed and edited, and new data can be entered.
-The ePlan Editor also presents the surveyor with validation warnings for incomplete data.
-An ePlan is generated when the process is completed, which can be validated by the ePlan Validation Service, and a PDF plan is automatically generated from the Plan Visualisation Service.
+Required data relevant to the surveyor, administrative areas, subject parcels, and SCN marks is also pre-populated from cadastral systems and databases, such as SPEAR, SRBV, Vicmap and SMES.

 What is the SCFF Validation Service?

-The SCFF Validation Service provides advice to the surveyor on whether their CAD plan drawing has been prepared in compliance with SCFF requirements.
-A number of validation rules are checked and a 'Validation Status' report is provided as to whether the SCFF has passed or failed.
-Validation messages are displayed for any validation rules failed, and these are accompanied by a preview of the SCFF using the SCFF Viewer.
-A link is provided between geometrical features causing errors within the report and SCFF elements to enable the surveyor to better interpret the errors.
+Several validation rules are checked and a 'Validation Status' report is provided showing whether the SCFF has passed or failed.
+Validation messages are displayed for any failed validation rules, and are accompanied by a preview of the SCFF using the SCFF Viewer.
+A link is provided between geometrical features causing errors within the report and SCFF elements to help the surveyor interpret the errors.

 What is the SCFF Viewer?

-The SCFF Viewer is a tool that will assist surveyors to understand and address validation issues with their SCFF.
-The SCFF Viewer enables the surveyor to view the SCFF and interact with any CAD layer and select features of the CAD drawing, which are highlighted when selected.
-This tool provides two types of search: a) DXF Feature ID, and b) Coordinates.
+The SCFF Viewer enables the surveyor to view the SCFF, interact with any CAD layer and select features of the CAD drawing, which are highlighted when selected.
+This tool provides two types of search:

 What is the ePlan Validation Service?

-The ePlan Validation Service is used to validate the ePlan LandXML file against a suite of business rules.
+The ePlan Validation Service is used to validate the ePlan file against a suite of business rules.
 This generates an ePlan Validation Report which identifies any errors and warnings that must either be addressed or justified by the surveyor.

 What is the ePlan Validation Report and can I add comments to it?

-The ePlan Validation Report provides a summary of the ePlan validations that are used to support plan lodgment and examination processes.
-The validation rules are listed with their pass, error or warning result.
-Once an ePlan has been fitted to a SPEAR application, a justification or comment can be added to provide plan examiners with additional information about any errors or warnings that cannot be addressed.
+The validation rules are listed with a pass, error or warning result.
+Once an ePlan has been fitted to a SPEAR application, a justification or comment can be added to provide additional information about any errors or warnings that cannot be addressed.

 What is the Plan Visualisation Service?

 The Plan Visualisation Service generates a PDF plan from the ePlan file.
 For small and simple plans, the visualisation may not require any further enhancements to satisfy plan presentation requirements.
-For larger and more complex plans, the visualisation will require enhancement using the 'Visualisation Enhancement Tool' (VET).
-This will allow for improvements to be made to the plan presentation.

 What is the ePlan Visualisation Enhancement Tool (VET)?

-The VET enables the surveyor to enhance the presentation of the PDF plan which is automatically generated from the Plan Visualisation Service.
 Enhancement to the plan presentation may be required, particularly for heavily detailed and complex plans.
 This can be achieved in the VET by editing labels/arrows, introducing key sheets, defining additional sheets, creating enlargement diagrams, and exaggerating features.
-The enhanced plan is used as the visualised PDF plan for council certification, contracts of sale, and subsequently as the title diagram when the plan is registered by Land Use Victoria.

 Should grid distance or ground distance be used in the SCFF?

-Yes, provisional plans can be created using the SCFF/ePlan methodology and stored within the ePlan Dashboard. ePlans can be maintained and modified (new versions) for as long as required before creating the application in SPEAR.
+ePlans can be maintained and modified (new versions) for as long as required before creating the application in SPEAR.

 If I started a SPEAR application with a PDF plan, can I convert it to an ePlan application?

-PDF based SPEAR applications can be converted to ePlan applications using the 'Modify' plan function in SPEAR.
-If this is done before certification, the ePlan will be shown as latest version of the plan.
+If this is done before certification, the ePlan will be shown as the latest version of the plan.
 If this is done after certification, the applicant contact will need to apply for a re-certification.
 In this case, the ePlan would become the proposed plan until council accept the re-certification request.

 Once accepted, the ePlan will become the latest version of the plan.